Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Mei 2025 14.26.46 UTC
+- WIB: Rabu, 14 Mei 2025 15.35.35 UTC
-- WITA: Rabu, 14 Mei 2025 15.26.46 UTC
+- WITA: Rabu, 14 Mei 2025 16.35.35 UTC
-- WIT: Rabu, 14 Mei 2025 16.26.46 UTC
+- WIT: Rabu, 14 Mei 2025 17.35.35 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational